ilujade/Le_Basculement/README-en.md

 \- Highness! pronounced Ben, in a very insistent tone.
 \- My respects, my respects Your Highness," said the general, who was then released by Ben.

-I could not understand what I had just heard.
+I couldn't understand what I had just heard.
 Ben wanted me to be a Highness ?!
 Did he give me a highly hierarchical place in the First Order or was it just so that his men did not call me by my first name?
 \- Well, let's resume, he said, turning to me.
 \- B ...
-Kylo, ​​do not execute the Resistants.
+Kylo, ​​don't execute the Resistants.
 Take them hostage and circulate in the galaxy that as long as the systems will remain faithful to you, nothing will happen to them.
 Moreover, I continued in front of Ben who seemed interested, shows today that you are the legitimate chief of the First Order, that you are the Master of the Force!
 I saw General Hux ready to convince Ben not to listen to me, but the mere look I gave him decided to shut him up.
 Ben, more and more intrigued by my solution, was thinking.
 Then he asked me:
 \- Rey, what you're telling me is interesting.
 It's a good strategy.
 But how do you want me to take hostage these Resistants locked in the cave without taking up arms?
 By besieging them?
 It would take too long.
 \- Yes, Supreme Leader, the General confirmed with a smirk, satisfied that Ben was not convinced by my proposal.
 \- Using your Mastery of the Force, I said slowly, looking right at Ben's eyes.
 Use the Force to open the door.
 No one will dare to challenge you after that!

 A long silence followed my statement.
 After a good deal of thought, Ben turned his back on me and ordered the general to approach the troops of the door sufficiently without firing.
 At the time, I did not know what to think: had he chosen to keep the initial strategy, or ordering the troops not to fire meant that he was going to implement my plan?
 The troops and our ship were approaching the cave.
 Facing the window, Ben suddenly ordered the troops to stop.
 He turned to the general and demanded that he convey that no enemy should be shot.
 I felt at that moment a great relief in me.
 Ben had chosen my plan!
-But I had to repress my emotions quickly because I felt my eyes start to shine, something I could not afford.
+But I had to repress my emotions quickly because I felt my eyes start to shine, something I couldn't afford.
 I was the ally of Kylo Ren, Supreme Leader of the First Order and supporter of the Dark Side.
 I had to remain neutral, even impassive.
 Whether it's for me or helping Ben control his impulses.
 Then Ben ordered to land the ship.
 The general was looking at me, very contemptuous.
 But I was not paying attention.
 If I had chosen to be next to Ben, it was to bring him back to the bright side, not to win the friendship of his staff.
 Ben then went to the door of the ship.
 But the general intervened:
 \- Hum hum ...
 Supreme Leader ...
 Can I allow you to notice a detail?
 \- Which ?
 Ben said, turning around.
-\- I do not question his Highness's plan, he began coldly, pointing to my chin, as if afraid of being immediately strangled.
+\- I don't question his Highness's plan, he began coldly, pointing to my chin, as if afraid of being immediately strangled.
 But, how should my men react if the Resistancts begin to shoot at you?
 I saw that Ben had not thought of that and seemed upset by this oversight.
 After a short thought, he turned to me and waved me to follow him.
 \- Tell your men not to intervene until the door is opened.
 For Resistance shooting, my ally will cover me.

 We left the ship, in front of him.
 His last sentence echoed in me. _"My ally will cover me."_ What did he mean?
 That I was going to serve him as a human shield?
 That I was going to shoot the Resistance so that they do not come out of their shelters?
 I stood beside him and we walked to the door.
 \- Ben, what do you want me to do?
 What did you mean to cover?
-I do not have a weapon on me.
+I don't have a weapon on me.
 \- No, but I do, he replied, continuing to walk without turning his head.
 \- What ?!
 \- You swore to always support me, did not you? he pointed out.
 I trust you, Rey.
 Take my lightsaber and hijack all the shots in our direction.